chilcano/ghpages-holosec/_posts/2020-02-10-security-along-the-container-based-sdlc.md

 **IAST (Interactive Application Security Testing)**.
 Because both SAST and DAST are older technologies, there are those who argue they lack what it takes to secure modern web and mobile apps.
 For example, SAST has a difficult time dealing with libraries and frameworks found in modern apps.
 That’s because static tools only see the application source code they can follow.
 What’s more, libraries and third­party components often cause static tools to choke, producing “lost sources” and “lost sinks” messages.
 The same is true for frameworks.
 Run a static tool on an API, web service or REST endpoint, and it won’t find anything wrong in them because it can’t understand the framework.
 > https://en.wikipedia.org/wiki/Application_security

 **RASP (Run-time Application Security Protection)**.
-As with IAST, RASP, or Run­time Application Security Protection, works inside the application, but it is less a testing tool and more a security tool.
-It’s plugged into an application or its run­time environment and can control application execution.
-That allows RASP to protect the app even if a network’s perimeter defenses are breached and the apps contain security vulnerabilities missed by the development team.
+Run­time Application Security Protection, works inside the application, but it is less a testing tool and more a security tool.
+It's plugged into an application or its run­time environment and can control application execution.
+That allows RASP to protect the app even if a network's perimeter defenses are breached and the apps contain security vulnerabilities missed by the development team.
 RASP lets an app run continuous security checks on itself and respond to live attacks by terminating an attacker’s session and alerting defenders to the attack.
 > https://en.wikipedia.org/wiki/Runtime_application_self-protection

 **Misuse cases**.